Thanushan0207/Arduino-Accelerometer-Mouse/README.md

 Steps:
 1. First download all the files.
 2. Then take the two zip folder named "I2Cdev" and "MPU6050" and extract them.
-(These are teh two libarries you need for this to funtion correctly you can either use the ones I provdied or anotehr one.)
+(These are the two libraries you need for this to function correctly you can either use the ones I provided or another one.)
-3. Locate your libary folder for your Arduino IDE and place the two extracted folders into them or you can follow this method as well https://support.arduino.cc/hc/en-us/articles/5145457742236-Add-libraries-to-Arduino-IDE
+3. Locate your library folder for your Arduino IDE and place the two extracted folders into them or you can follow this method as well https://support.arduino.cc/hc/en-us/articles/5145457742236-Add-libraries-to-Arduino-IDE
 4. Complete the wiring I will include a picture of my wiring below.
-5. Connect you Ardunio board to your PC or Laptop then upload the code onto the board.
+5. Connect you Arduino board to your PC or Laptop then upload the code onto the board.
-6. Now you set and all ready to go!!
+6. Now you are all set and ready to go!!

 Pictures: